TopHatCroat/nextjs-payloadcms-demo/apps/backend/README.md

 `yarn dev` will start up your application and reload on any changes.

+## API Documentation

+The Swagger API documentation UI is available at `/api-docs` and in `openapi.yaml` file generated on each server restart.

 ### Docker

 If you have docker and docker-compose installed, you can run `docker-compose up`

 To build the docker image, run `docker build -t my-tag .`

 Ensure you are passing all needed environment variables when starting up your container via `--env-file` or setting them with your deployment.

 The 3 typical env vars will be `MONGODB_URI`, `PAYLOAD_SECRET`, and `PAYLOAD_CONFIG_PATH`

 `docker run --env-file .env -p 3000:3000 my-tag`